 I grew up in Reading UK, 20 minutes by train from London.
 I went to Chiltern Edge Secondary School (11-16yrs) and Henley Sixth Form College (17-18yrs).

-After two years of working and backpacking I went to The University of York, UK, to study undergraduate physics.
+After two years of working and backpacking I went to The University of York, UK, and did a Physics BSc.
 My final year project was on the nucleation of freezing in supercooled water, supervised by Dr Richard Keesing.
 We scattered a laser through droplets of supercooled water to observed freezing as it was initiated by the application of an electric field.

-In 2009 I was awarded a University Scholarship and started a PhD in glaciology in the Department of Geography at Sheffield University, supervised by Dr Felix Ng.
-I wrote a thesis entitled 'Modeling ice-dammed lake drainage' (pdf).
+Between 2009 and 2013 I did PhD in glaciology in the Department of Geography, Sheffield University, supervised by Dr Felix Ng.
+My thesis was entitled 'Modeling ice-dammed lake drainage' (pdf).
 I used mathematical models to study how water flows beneath glacier (see research section).

-In 2013 I started as a Glacier Geophysicist at the British Antarctic Survey (BAS), Cambridge, UK.
+Between 2013 and 2016, was a Glacier Geophysicist at the British Antarctic Survey (BAS), Cambridge, UK.
 I was employed on a NERC-funded project led by Richard Hindmarsh.
 We used radar and mathematical models to study present-day and past ice flow in West Antarctica.

-In March 2016 my wife and I moved from the UK to start my current position as Assistant Professor in the Department of Earth and Environmental Sciences, Columbia University, and the Lamont-Doherty Earth Observatory.
-I am continuing my research in Glaciology and teaching undergraduate and graduate students.
-I collaborate with members of the Polar Geophysics Group here at Lamont, and colleagues from Sheffield (e.g. J. Ely, S. Livingstone), BAS (e.g. A. Brisbourne, C. Martín) and elsewhere.
+In March 2016 my wife and I moved from the UK and I started my current position as Assistant Professor in the Department of Earth and Environmental Sciences, Columbia University, and the Lamont-Doherty Earth Observatory.